Tantalum: Occurrence

 Tantalum is estimated to make up about 1 ppm or 2 ppm of the Earth's crust by weight.
-There are many species of tantalum minerals, only some of which are so far being used by industry as raw materials: tantalite (a series consisting of tantalite-(Fe), tantalite-(Mn) and tantalite-(Mg)) microlite (now a group name), wodginite, euxenite (actually euxenite-(Y)), and polycrase (actually polycrase-(Y)).
+There are many species of tantalum minerals, only some of which are so far being used by industry as raw materials: tantalite (a series consisting of tantalite-(Fe), tantalite-(Mn), and tantalite-(Mg)), microlite (now a group name), wodginite, euxenite (actually euxenite-(Y)), and polycrase (actually polycrase-(Y)).
 Tantalite (Fe, Mn)Ta2O6 is the most important mineral for tantalum extraction.
 Tantalite has the same mineral structure as columbite (Fe, Mn) (Ta, Nb)2O6; when there is more tantalum than niobium it is called tantalite and when there is more niobium than tantalum is it called columbite (or niobite).
 The high density of tantalite and other tantalum containing minerals makes the use of gravitational separation the best method.
 Other minerals include samarskite and fergusonite.

 Australia was the main producer of tantalum prior to the 2010s, with Global Advanced Metals (formerly known as Talison Minerals) being the largest tantalum mining company in that country.
 They operate two mines in Western Australia, Greenbushes in the southwest and Wodgina in the Pilbara region.
-The Wodgina mine was reopened in January 2011 after mining at the site was suspended in late 2008 due to the global financial crisis.
+The Wodgina mine was reopened in January 2011 after mining at the site was suspended in late 2008 due to the 2008 financial crisis.
 Less than a year after it reopened, Global Advanced Metals announced that due to again "... softening tantalum demand ...", and other factors, tantalum mining operations were to cease at the end of February 2012.
 Wodgina produces a primary tantalum concentrate which is further upgraded at the Greenbushes operation before being sold to customers.
 Whereas the large-scale producers of niobium are in Brazil and Canada, the ore there also yields a small percentage of tantalum.
 Some other countries such as China, Ethiopia, and Mozambique mine ores with a higher percentage of tantalum, and they produce a significant percentage of the world's output of it.
 Tantalum is also produced in Thailand and Malaysia as a by-product of the tin mining there.
 During gravitational separation of the ores from placer deposits, not only is cassiterite (SnO2) found, but a small percentage of tantalite also included.
 The slag from the tin smelters then contains economically useful amounts of tantalum, which is leached from the slag.

 World tantalum mine production has undergone an important geographic shift since the start of the 21st century when production was predominantly from Australia and Brazil.
 Beginning in 2007 and through 2014, the major sources of tantalum production from mines dramatically shifted to the Democratic Republic of the Congo, Rwanda, and some other African countries.
 Future sources of supply of tantalum, in order of estimated size, are being explored in Saudi Arabia, Egypt, Greenland, China, Mozambique, Canada, Australia, the United States, Finland, and Brazil.

-It is estimated that tantalum resources will run out around 2060, based on extraction at current rates, demonstrating the need for increased recycling.